-Exemplary damages, also known as punitive damages, are those available in a lawsuit to punish a defendant for their fraudulent, malice, or grossly negligent misbehavior and causes another person to suffer serious or catastrophic injuries.
+Exemplary damages, also known as punitive damages, are those available in a lawsuit to punish a defendant for their fraudulent, malicious, or grossly negligent misbehavior that causes another person to suffer serious or catastrophic injuries.
 Although exemplary damages are available in Texas, just as they are in every other state, Texas laws and many appeals courts are not always receptive to the idea of punitive damages.

-To help you understand, our Austin personal injury lawyers at the Law Offices of Vic Feazell, P.C. have listed 3 things you should know about Texas punitive damages:
+To help you understand more about this type of compensation, our Austin personal injury lawyers at the Law Offices of Vic Feazell, P.C. have listed 3 things you should know about Texas punitive damages:

-Generally, exemplary damages will be reduced on appeals to an amount between $200,000 or $750,000 depending on the actual economic damages awarded by the jury.
+- Exemplary damages are capped.
+Generally, exemplary damages will be reduced on appeals to an amount between $200,000 and $750,000 depending on the actual economic damages awarded by the jury.

 Contact Our Austin Personal Injury Lawyer for Aggressive Representation

 If you or someone you love has suffered injuries due to another person’s grossly negligent actions, we urge you to get in touch with the Austin personal injury attorneys at the Law Offices of Vic Feazell, P.C. as soon as possible.
 When you entrust your case to our team, we will work diligently to safeguard your rights from start to finish.
 Our legal team can examine your case and determine whether the other person should be punished for the misbehavior that has caused you or your loved one harm.

 To discuss your case, call our Austin personal injury lawyers today!
 We have successfully recovered millions of dollars for the injured.